Stories of The Moon

 Seed beads on wool double cloth, 2019.

-I am grateful to Dylan Miner and the conversations we shared in which informed the historical context of this work.
+This jacket also serves as a material dedication to the group of Métis women who originally invented the Mackinaw jacket on St. Joseph's Island in 1811.
+I am grateful to Dylan Miner and the conversations we shared which informed the historical context of this work.